-What Are The Pros And Cons Of Buying A House From A Relo Company?
+What Are The Pros And Cons Of Buying A House From A Relocation Company?

 When compared to a conventional home sale, buying a house from a relo company can offer a few distinct advantages and disadvantages.

-Although relo houses aren’t necessarily steals, they can offer great value due to the fact that it’s a business, not an individual, selling the home.
-Relo companies are primarily focused on getting back the money they spent on the property, so you can rest easy knowing these properties will always be fairly priced.
+- Bargains are possible.
+Although relo houses aren’t necessarily steals, they can offer great value due to the fact that a business, rather than an individual, is selling the home.
+Relo companies are primarily focused on getting back the money they spent on the property, so you can rest easy knowing these properties will almost always be fairly priced.

-Homeowners have invested time and energy to their house, so when you’re dealing with an individual seller, emotions can sometimes get in the way of negotiations based on fact.
-Relo companies have no history with the property, removing emotional bias from the equation.
+- Emotions don’t influence negotiations.
+Homeowners have invested time and energy into their house, so when you’re dealing with an individual seller, emotions can sometimes get in the way of negotiations based on reality.
+Relo companies have no history with the property, removing any emotional bias from the equation.

-Buying a relo property also comes with additional paperwork.
-To minimize the liability of the relo company, buyers are required to sign additional riders, amendments and disclosures.
+- Paperwork abounds.
+Buying a relo property comes with extra paperwork.
+To minimize the relo company’s liability, buyers are required to sign additional riders, amendments and disclosures.

-Despite the delays that working with a relo company may cause, the company will still expect prospective buyers to move quickly, so they are encouraged to get preapproved for financing before they start looking for homes.
-Be prepared with earnest money, a preapproval letter, and clean offer at the ready.
+- You must be prepared to move quickly.
+Despite the delays that working with a relo company may cause, the company will still expect prospective buyers to move quickly, so buyers are encouraged to start the approval process or get preapproved for financing before they start looking for homes.

 Where Can I Find Listings For Relo Houses For Sale?

-If you’ve made it this far, you’re probably wondering how and where to find properties for sale by relo companies.
-If you want to explore this avenue, there are real estate agents who specialize in relos, often working with more than one relo company, who may be able to help.
-Relo companies also list their properties through the traditional channels – meaning you may come across a relo house in your search even if you aren’t actively looking for it.
+If you want to find relo properties for sale, real estate agents who specialize in relos and often work with more than one relo company may be able to help.
+Relo companies also list their properties through the traditional channels – meaning you may come across a relo house in your search even if you aren’t actively looking for one.

-The Bottom Line: Another Avenue To Explore If You’re Looking For A Bargain
+The Bottom Line: Relocation Companies Are One Option If You’re Looking For A Bargain

-Whether it’s a traditional sale, short sale, or a relo sale, it’s possible to find bargains on the market.
-If you’re considering buying a house from a relocation company, it’s important to consider all the pros and cons to minimize your risk and give yourself the best chance of approval.
+Whether it’s a traditional sale, short sale or relo sale, it’s possible to find bargains on the housing market.
+If you’re thinking of buying a house from a relocation company, it’s important to consider all the pros and cons of this option to minimize your risk and give yourself the best chance of approval.

 Looking for more ways to save?
-Learn more about buying a home!
+Get help from a verified real estate agent!